Kartikg2002/Attendance-System/README.md

 # Attendance-System
-This is my Third project using JAVA core ,JDBC, and SQL(Bank Management System).
+This is my Third project using JAVA core ,JDBC, and SQL(Attendance System).